 Home / Programs / Basic Needs / Period Promise

-Period poverty is a complex issue with multiple factors.
-These include being unable to afford products, little to no access to washrooms, limited laundry services, stigma due to gender identity, and shame around menstruation.
+Period poverty is a complex issue with multiple contributing factors.
+These include being unable to afford menstrual products, limited access to washrooms, inadequate laundry services, stigma related to gender identity, and shame associated with menstruation.

-Almost one quarter of people who menstruate in Canada say they have struggled to afford menstrual products for themselves or their children.
-And when people don’t have menstrual products, they miss school, work, or other opportunities to contribute to their community.
+Almost one-quarter of people who menstruate in Canada report struggling to afford menstrual products for themselves or their children.
+And when people don’t have menstrual products, they often miss school, work, or other opportunities to contribute to their community.

 But United Way is here to help.

-Period Promise is a multi-faceted approach to address period poverty in our communities.
-By working with governments, businesses, schools, and other organizations, we can move the dial and provide access to period products while also busting stigma.
+The Period Promise initiative is a multi-faceted approach aimed at addressing period poverty in our communities.
+By working with businesses, schools, and other organizations, we can make a significant impact by improving access to period products while also challenging the associated taboo.

-With funding from the Government of Alberta, United Ways across the province are partnering together to provide period products in schools, while also addressing the barriers and stigma associated with menstruation.
+Thanks to product sponsorship from Proctor & Gamble, United Ways in Alberta have partnered to provide free period products in select schools across the province, while also addressing the barriers and stigma associated with menstruation.

 Learn More